Getting a COVID-19 vaccine isn’t just about you — it protects others in your life

 Getting vaccinated against COVID-19 is similar to getting vaccinated for other diseases in that it’s as much about protecting your community as it is about protecting yourself.

-Perhaps your immune system is strong and healthy enough that a measles or flu diagnosis is unlikely to threaten your life.
+Perhaps your immune system is able to handle a measles or flu diagnosis without threatening your life.
 But if you contracted one of those diseases and unintentionally passed it to your 90-year-old grandmother or to your newborn niece who’s too young to be vaccinated, would they be able to fight the virus as easily?
 The same concept can be applied to COVID-19.